Oswald Peraza Preview, Player Props: Yankees vs. Royals

-Oswald Peraza -- hitting .147 with two doubles, a home run, four walks and two RBI in his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Steven Cruz on the mound, on September 30 at 7:10 PM ET.
+On Sunday, Oswald Peraza (.143 batting average in his past 10 games, with two doubles, a home run, four walks and two RBI) and the New York Yankees play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 3:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Royals.
+He had a one-hit performance in his previous game (1-for-5) against the Royals.

 Sportsbook Promo Codes